DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

-Your replacement will be built identically to the original device, and will automatically be enrolled in mobile device management (MDM) and content filtering software.
+Your replacement will be provided identically to the original device, and will automatically be enrolled in mobile device management (MDM) and content filtering software if you requested that in your original order.
 You can contact the XMA Service Desk by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk) if you have any issues.

 ### Receiving a replacement device from the manufacturer